10 Steps to Prepare for Full-Time RV Living for Beginners

 Here are five RV living tips to help you avoid stress and unsafe situations.

 SET TRAVEL DAY LIMITS.
 And stick to them!
 Whether you follow the 3/3/3 rule or abide by a part of it – set your boundaries for travel days or weeks and plan accordingly.
-Setting limits will make for safer and more comfortable days on the road (and if you travel with your partner or family, everyone is less likely to get cranky).
+Setting limits will make for safer and more comfortable days on the open road (and if you travel with your partner or family, everyone is less likely to get cranky).

 TAKE YOUR TIME.
 One of the biggest regrets first-time RVers have is trying to see too much in their first year (or season) of travel.
 Don’t rush from camping spot to camping spot.
 You’ll get burned out trying to see so much instead of enjoying the places you visit.